munterfi/drtplanr/README.md

 ```

-Paste the key into the new file and save the file as `"config.json"` to the the root
+Paste the key into the new file, remove not required entries (e.g. proxy), and save the file as `"config.json"` to the the root
 directory of the repository.

 Finally install the required R packages: